Indi-Technology/submission-laravel/README.md

 2. Select the "Edit" option to edit its content.
 3. To delete an article, select the "Delete" option.

-# Category and Tag Management
+# Tag Management
-After login, you can manage categories and tags.
+After login, you can manage tags.
 Here are the instructions:
 1. Select the "Categories" or "Tags" option in the main menu.
-2. Add, edit, or delete categories and tags as needed.
+2. Create, edit, or delete categories and tags as needed.

 ---